dolthub/docs/content/interfaces/python.md

 ### Overview and Example

 Doltpy comes with a SQL module for interacting with Dolt SQL Server.
 The centerpiece of that module is abstract class `DoltSQLContext`.
-It has two concrete subclasses, `DoltSQLServerContext`, and `DoltSQLEngineContext`. `DoltSQLServerContext` handles standing up the Dolt SQL Server subprocess, and shutting it down. `DoltSQLEngineContext` assumes the server is running on some host that can be specified in the past `Dolt`.
+It has two concrete subclasses, `DoltSQLServerContext`, and `DoltSQLEngineContext`. `DoltSQLServerContext` handles standing up the Dolt SQL Server subprocess, and shutting it down.
+It uses a `ServerConfig` to pass server parameters like username and password. `DoltSQLEngineContext` assumes the server is running on some host that can be specified in the past `Dolt`.

 We will use the same data from the previous example, but this time in Pandas DataFrame object: